Free as Running Water, Fresh as Morning Dew: Race For Your Life, Charlie Brown (1977)

 This setup recalls Lila’s letter from Snoopy Come Home but in that movie while everyone else was at a loss as to what was going on, Snoopy clearly understood.
 What’s more, fans who had been following Peanuts in the newspaper would have known her identity.
 With Violette and her letter, we’re totally in the dark and once the gang reaches France, the mystery and suspense deepen.
 This movie introduces a villain, the Baron (Scott Beach who voices all the offscreen adults in the film), who’s far more intimidating than the three bullies from Race For Your Life, Charlie Brown or even their cat.
 The fact that we don’t get a good look at him, though a better look than we usually get of adults in Peanuts, initially serves to make him even creepier.

 Unfortunately, it also backfires in the end, making a final confrontation between him and our heroes impossible.
-While the mystery of Violette and why she invited Charlie Brown are resolved in a satisfactory way, the resolution of the conflict with the Baron is a disappointment.
+While the mystery of Violette and why she invited Charlie Brown is resolved in a satisfactory way, the resolution of the conflict with the Baron is a disappointment.
 It involves a climactic action scene that’s exciting in that it’s far more dramatic than typical for Peanuts but not very exhilarating or well staged when compared to cinematic action scenes in general.

 Not helping is that this movie is a good candidate for being the least funny Peanuts movie.
 Fortunately, there’s a difference between being the least funny Peanuts movie and not being funny at all.
 Humorous highlights include Charlie Brown’s panic attack having to show his passport, Snoopy’s John McEnroe impression at Wimbledon, the announcer’s outraged response to his tantrum[7]This film has an unusually large amount of intelligible dialogue from adults for Peanuts. and Peppermint Patty thinking her host, Pierre (Pascale de Barolet), is attracted to her when he’s clearly interested in Marcie.